 9. RAR Expander

 RAR Expander (Mac) is a clean GUI utility for creating and expanding RAR archives.
 It supports single, multi-part or password-protected archives.
-It also features AppleScript support and includes example scripts to help you handle multiple RAR archives at once.
+It also features AppleScript support and includes example scripts to help you handle multiple archives at once.

-Zipeg is another handy yet free universal RAR and ZIP file opener.
+Zipeg is also handy yet free.
 What I really like is its ability to preview an entire file before extracting it.
 It also supports password protected and multipart files.
 Note: To open the software, you’ll need to install the legacy Java SE 6 runtime (see this Apple support article).